aarnphm/aarnphm.github.io/content/thoughts/Philosophy and Nietzsche.md

 ### Nietzsche and Mallermé

-1. To think is to send out a dicethrow
+1. To think is to send out a dice-throw
 2. Man does not know how to play
 3. To throw a dice is not only irrational, but also constitute to the tragic attempt and tragic thought par excellence Necessity is the abomination of chance